meyerv11045/notes/notes/ai/complexity.md

     - dynamics and chaos
     - evolution
 - "Science has explored the microcosmos and the macrocosmos; we have a good sense of the lay of the land.
 The great unexplored frontier is complexity." - Heinz Pagels, *The Dreams of Reason*
+- What we now call “complex systems” can trace its ancestry to cybernetics and the related field of systems science